0xprinc/AAVE-tracker-Dynamic-NFT/README.md

 - Basically any data provided gasless by any protocol onchain can be catched inside this NFT :)

 ### Overview of the NFT Contract
-The Holder can change the following three fields related to the NFT:
+The Holder can change the following two fields related to the NFT:
 + The name of the NFT so as to recognize it among others
-+ The contract to which the NFT will interact with
-+ The data to send to the contract to interact with
++ The bytecode of the caller contract that fetches the relevant value

 ### To-Do
 - [x] Implement the Contract with onchain metadata